MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

     ```bat
     FOR %%i In (*.gpx) do GPSBabel -i gpx -f %%~i -x simplify,count=100 -o GPX -F %%~ni.gpx
     ```
-    The number of trackpoints is set by count (My File: GPS_Babel_GPX_Reduce.bat)
+    The number of trackpoints is set by count (My File: GPS_Babel_GPX_Reduce.bat).
+    Or reduce during upload as described above.

 2. Upload GPX-Tracks
     - Upload the Tracks to the folder  ./wp-content/uploads/gpx with ftp.
-    - Or upload with the admin panel of fotorama-multi as described above.
+    - Or upload with the admin panel as described above.
     - The Folder "gpx" can be chosen relative to "../wp-content/uploads/" with the parameter [gpxview ...gpxpath="*path-to-gpx*"].
          Do not use (Back)-Slashes ('/' or '\\')  at the beginning or end of *path-to-gpx*.

-3. Activate the map including the track
-    - Add the parameter to the Shortcode : [gpxview gpxfile="*Trackname.gpx*"].
-Default: "test.gpx".
-    - Without the parameter for the folder the standard-folder ./wp-content/uploads/gpx/ is used if not set at the Admin panel.
-    - It is possible to show more than one GPX-Track.
-Provide these by a comma separated list, e.g: gpxfile="Malle.gpx, Malle2.gpx, Malle3.gpx"
-    - It is necessary to provide the track-file with the *.gpx extension always.

-4. Combination of Image-Slider and OpenStreetMap (the intended use of the plugin):
-    - Very simple: combine the above mentioned paramaters in ONE shortcode
-    - The plugin sets the custom-fields *lat*, *Lon* and *postimg* at the status-transition from 'draft' to 'published' only.
-Not before.

-5. TODOs & Bugs
-      - Update leaflet elevation to the current version using current d3.js.
-      - parameter 'showalltracks' : Check why the file has to be uploaded with GPX-Uploader and metadata has to be written to the GPX-file.
+3. Usage
+    - see above.

 # Tile Server for Leaflet Map Tiles
 Since version 0.12.0, it is also possible to cache the leaflet tiles locally on your own server.
 This procedure conforms to the guidelines of the osmfoundation (https://operations.osmfoundation.org/policies/tiles/).
 There is no bulk download and the maps are stored locally.
 The Http referrer of the current request is used as the Http referrer.